 - OR you are a current student at UCL and either registered on a two-year Master’s and entering Year 2 in 2020/21 or currently registered on an MPhil/PhD program and not entering your writing-up year in 2020/21.

 - You hold at least a 2:1 or overseas equivalent in your undergraduate degree.

 - You are intending to study/research any aspect of Japanese studies but particularly politics, economics and international relations.

 - If you are a PhD student, you must be intending to write your thesis on Japan or if you are enrolled on a Master’s program where the primary focus is on Japan, your major coursework and modules are on Japan and you are planning to write your final Master’s thesis on Japan.

-- You are not already in receipt of a fully-funded position from another source.
+- You are not already in receipt of a full scholarship from another source.
 We will also consider financial need.

 How to Apply